Body Fundamentals

 -

-Corrective exercises work to decrease pain and improve the way your body moves.
-The body adapts due to lifestyle and injury; poor posture, holding patterns, and improper mechanics develop and lead to pain and breakdown.
+Corrective exercises work to restore muscle balance and joint range of motion, and improve the way your body moves.
+The body adapts due to lifestyle, injury, poor posture, repetitive movements, and more.
+This results in improper mechanics and leads to pain and breakdown.
 These exercises help reset your body, restore healthy movement, and reduce pain.

 -

-Foundation Training is a specific type of corrective exercise that focuses on decompressing the spine and torso, creating healthy movement patterns, and building the posterior chain.
-This translates into pain relief, posture and balance improvements, gaining strength, and feeling better.
+Foundation Training is a specific type of corrective exercise that focuses on decompressing the spine and torso, stabilizing the pelvis, focusing on hip-driven movements, and building the posterior chain.
+This translates into posture and balance improvements, strength gains, and feeling better.
 It consists of poses that reset the body and how it moves.
 For additional information, visit foundationtraining.com

 -